0x2bc/Joystream/Storage working group Objectives and Key Results - 2.md

 | Free storage < [storage size (now) ]   |  storage provider can be replaced.     |                                        |

-## Concentration  AS/ hosting providers
+## KPI: Nodes Concentration

 | Criteria                                                                        | Action                                 |
 | ------------------------------------------------------------------------------- | -------------------------------------- |
 | If provides are in the AS with concentration of providers > 50%                 |The last one to join should change AS.
 If it’s not clear who is the last one, one SP will be chosen to change AS within 1 week time.
 If no change after 1 week, it will reduced in salaries all SPs can be reduced in on 50% After 2 weeks it can be replaced.  |

-## Usefull iformation
+## Sacntions & Rewards

 Sanctions are not compounded.
 If there are few, the most strict will be applied.

-If there are 100% salary - no sanctions- for 6 months, additional 1 salary can be rewarded.
+If there are 100% salary (in other words - no sanctions) for 6 months, storage provider can be rewarded with additional 1 salary.